 I grew up in Alameda, California.
 I moved to the United States from South Korea when I was 13.
 My brother and I moved to Alameda to be with family to pursue our education.
 Adjusting to life here wasn’t that bad because I made friends at the middle school I went to and they were really welcoming.
 I was a very normal kid, I wasn’t very social but I had a few good friends.
 Then I became less social when I went to college, and now that I am at 42 it is really different from what I did when I was in college.
 College was hard because I didn’t really reach out to people to get help or interact with people.
 If I had to study for a project or anything else I did it by myself.
 I didn’t go to office hours or interact with professors.
 I didn’t have a social life, just worked hard and studied.
 Now I regret going to a traditional college, I only realized that after I came to 42.

 What did you do before 42?

 I went to UC Davis and studied Biology.
-I heard about military service and signed a contract after graduating from college.
-I had to prepare myself physically and mentally after joining.
+While in college, I heard about military service and signed a contract after graduating.
+After joining, I had to prepare myself physically and mentally.
 I got a part-time job and stayed in Davis for an extra year.
 I thought I wanted to go to pharmacy school and studied for that.
 I have been in the United States Army for the past 2 years, it is very different than 42.
 Here it is very relaxed and chill, and you can manage your own time and projects.
 The military is just the opposite, you are on a strict time schedule and if they have a task they want us to do, then they expect those things to be done on time.
 I am a reservist in the army.
-As a reservist you can have your civilian life, but once a month for about 2 days over a weekend, you need to complete your service.
+As a reservist, you can have your civilian life, but once a month for about 2 days over a weekend, you need to complete your service.
 When I signed up for the military I was hoping to get a job related to healthcare because I studied biology.
 But now that I learned about coding and know there are future job prospects in tech, I am headed in a different direction.